illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-03/Readme.md

      * Development on Localhost is not acceptable at this point
      * Code will be pulled from GitHub and the system will be configured to start the application at boot
        * You can and will have to do some manual exploration, but back port those changes and always be able to build from scratch a fully working application
-      * Reduce your Packer Template harddisk sizes to 15 GB (possibly 10) to reduce the raw copy time and then expand the disk size in the `remote-exec` portion of the `main.tf` (`lvextend` code is already there for you)
      * Removal of all hard coded secrets
      * Use Vault
        * These can be KV pair secrets